IT Resources | NC State OR

 STEP 2: Remote Desktop

-Remote Desktop or “RDP” is used to connect to Windows PCs.
-Windows operating systems this client is pre-installed as Remote Desktop Connection.
-Mac users can find this application via the Mac App Store.
-Windows users can find the app by:
+You can use Remote Desktop (RDP) to connect to a Windows PC from another device.
+If you have a Windows computer, this tool is pre-installed as Remote Desktop Connection.
+Mac users can download the app from the Mac App Store.

-For Windows 10 and 11, type “Remote Desktop Connection” into the search bar labeled “Search the web and Windows” at the bottom of your home page.
+- On Windows 10 or 11, type “Remote Desktop Connection” into the search bar at the bottom of your home page.

-A pop-up window will appear on your desktop.
-Enter [Hostname or IP of PC] and click Connect.
+- A pop-up window will appear.
+Enter your PC’s hostname or IP address, then click Connect.

-Lastly, a pop-up window will ask for your Unity ID and password.
-Make sure to use “wolftech\unityID” as the username.
-Enter them and click OK.
-Your office PC desktop will appear.
+- Lastly, another window will ask for your Unity ID and password.
+Use “wolftech\unityID” as your username.
+After entering your credentials, click Connect.
+Your office PC desktop will then appear, allowing you to work remotely.

 Connecting from Mac